-- 152 demographic and water access-related correlates of water-fetching injuries based on the burgeoning - 153 literature on the subject.
-Specifically, we hypothesized that injuries would be positively associated with - 154 the following socio-demographic factors: being female, being older, having lower socio-economic status, - 155 and residing in rural areas.[7,9,16,20] We also hypothesized that injuries would be positively associated - 156 with the following water access factors: greater household water insecurity, reliance upon water sources - 157 located outside the home, longer time spent collecting water, and being the person responsible for water - 158 collection in the home.[9,21]
+Therefore, we sought to characterise water-fetching injuries in households from a diversity of sites in lowincome and middle-income countries using what we believe to be the largest and most comprehensive global dataset on physical injuries relating to acquiring water.
+We first describe the frequency and characteristics of water-fetching injuries, including the type of injury, mechanism of injury, bodily location of the injury and physical context in which the injury occurred.
+Second, we sought to identify potential sociodemographic and water access-related correlates of water-fetching injuries based on the burgeoning literature on the subject.
+Specifically, we hypothesised that injuries would be positively associated with the following sociodemographic factors: being female, being older, having lower socioeconomic status and residing in rural areas.^{7 9 16 20} We also hypothesised that injuries would be positively associated with the following water access factors: greater household water insecurity, reliance on water sources located outside the home, longer time spent collecting water and being the person responsible for water collection in the home.921

-159 METHODS
+METHODS

-160 Study setting and data collection
+Study setting and data collection

-- 161 Data were drawn from the Household Water Insecurity Experiences (HWISE) study, the primary objective - 162 of which was the development and validation of a cross-culturally equivalent scale to measure household - 163 water insecurity.[23]
-As described elsewhere, a range of cross-sectional data on socio-demographics and - 164 experiences with water access and use were collected in 2017-2018 from approximately 250 individuals - 165 in each of 29 sites across Central, South and Southeast Asia, Sub-Saharan Africa, the Middle East, and - Latin America and the Caribbean (n=8,633).[24]
-Sites were selected to maximize heterogeneity of region, - 167 urbanicity, water infrastructure, and problems with water.
-In most sites, households were selected using - simple random sampling.[23,24] Adults were considered eligible if they "were knowledgeable about their - 169 household's water situation."[24] - 170 Enumerators sought verbal or written informed consent in the respective local language per local IRB - agreements.
-Study activities were reviewed and approved by all relevant ethical review boards (online - 172 supplementary table 1).
+Data were drawn from the Household Water Insecurity Experiences (HWISE) study, the primary objective of which was the development and validation of a crossculturally equivalent scale to measure household water insecurity.23 As described elsewhere, a range of crosssectional data on sociodemographics and experiences with water access and use were collected in 2017-2018 from approximately 250 individuals in each of 29 sites across Central, South and Southeast Asia, sub-Saharan Africa, the Middle East and Latin America and the Caribbean (n=8633).24 Sites were selected to maximise heterogeneity of region, urbanicity, water infrastructure and problems with water.
+In most sites, households were selected using simple random sampling.^{23 24} Adults were considered eligible if they 'were knowledgeable about their household's water situation.'24

+Enumerators sought verbal or written informed consent in the respective local language per local institutional review board agreements. (online supplemental table 1).

-173 Definitions and variable creation
+Definitions and variable creation